-- are privately fostered; - 9.5 Children's social care assessments should consider where children are being harmed in contexts outside the home.
+- are at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage; - are privately fostered - has a parent or carer in custody or is affected by parental offending - 9.5 Children's social care assessments should consider where children are being harmed in contexts outside the home.
 It is important that schools provide as much information as possible as part of the referral process.
 This will allow any assessment to consider all the available evidence and enable a contextual approach to address such harm - 9.6 When a pupil has been referred for Early Help, it is the responsibility of the DSL to set up an inter-agency assessment as appropriate.
-Staff may be required to support other agencies and professionals in an early help assessment, in some cases acting as the lead professional.
+Team members may be required to support other agencies and professionals in an early help assessment, in some cases acting as the lead professional.
 Any such cases should be kept under constant review and consideration must be given to a referral to children's social care for assessment for statutory services if the pupil's situation does not appear to be improving or is getting worse.